 Palm Beach County

-In West Palm Beach, thousands of anti-Trump protesters marched from the city to Trump's large estate and club at Mar-a-Lago.
-Trump is not at the resort but in Washington, D.C., for the military parade scheduled later in the day.
+In West Palm Beach, thousands marched from the city to Trump's large estate and club at Mar-a-Lago.
+Trump is not at the resort but in Washington for the military parade.

-At the Meyer Ampitheater in West Palm Beach, Blanca Hernández arrived with her aunt Ana Escobar, both of whom are first-generation U.S. citizens born to Salvadoran immigrant parents.
+At the Meyer Ampitheater, Blanca Hernández arrived with her aunt Ana Escobar, both of whom are first-generation U.S. citizens born to Salvadoran immigrant parents.

-Hernández said here mother has a work permit but doesn't leave the house because she doesn't want to risk being apprehended by federal immigration authorities.
+Hernández said her mother has a work permit but doesn't leave the house because she doesn't want to risk being apprehended by federal immigration authorities.

-Hernández and Escobar said another family member was waiting for a ride to work recently when he got detained and deported by agents from U.S. Customs and Enforcement.
+Hernández and Escobar said another family member was waiting for a ride to work recently when he got detained and deported by ICE agents.

-"Immigrants built America," Hernández told The Palm Beach Post.
+"Immigrants built America," Hernández told the Post.
 "We are employees.
 We make businesses."

-The keynote speaker at the Meyer Amphitheater was Lev Parnas, a former associate of Rudy Giuliani and a figure in Trump's first impeachment investigation.
-In 2022, he was convicted of fraud and campaign finance in federal court and has turned against Trump.
+The keynote speaker at the Meyer Amphitheater was Lev Parnas, once an associate of former New York Mayor Rudy Giuliani and a figure in Trump's first impeachment investigation.
+In 2022, he was convicted of fraud and campaign finance in federal court, but has turned against Trump.

-Parnas cooperated with a Congressional probe of Trump and his efforts to get Ukrainian leaders to investigate President Joe Biden's son.
-He lives in Palm Beach County.
+Parnas, who lives in Palm Beach County, cooperated with a congressional probe of Trump and his suggestion to get Ukrainian leaders to investigate Hunter Biden.

 Broward County

-In Fort Lauderdale Beach, protestors lined both sides of A1A for about half a mile north and south of Sunrise Boulevard.
+In Fort Lauderdale Beach, protestors lined both sides of State Road A1A for about half a mile north and south of Sunrise Boulevard.

-Heat was an issue, with multiple protestors having collapsed due to high temperatures.
+Heat was an issue, with multiple attendees collapsing due to high temperatures.
 The protest ended before 1 p.m.

-One set of protesters had a large banner that read, "No Kings in America."
+One set of demonstrators had a large banner that read, "No Kings in America."

 " People today are super excited to have a place to express their dissent in a peaceful, nonviolent way," she added.

-Protester Raiza Miranda, originally from Brazil, said Trump's heavy-fisted rule reminds her of her native country's military dictatorship (1964-1985).
+Raiza Miranda, originally from Brazil, said Trump's heavy-fisted rule reminds her of her native country's military dictatorship (1964 to 1985).
 She said her father was jailed by Brazil's military government, so she feels a duty to speak out, especially Trump's deportation agenda.

 " We don't agree with what's going on in our country right now," she said.
 "Picking people up off the streets.
 Masked men, no identification, refusing to ID themselves."